Thrum Messaging System

 Agent Identity

-Agents are identified by name using identity files stored at .thrum/identities/{name}.json.
-Identity is resolved in this priority order:
+Each agent has an identity file at .thrum/identities/{name}.json.
+Identity resolves in this priority order:

 1. THRUM_NAME environment variable (selects which identity file to load)